Nicodemus, Kansas: A New Life for Black Settlers after the Civil War

 Nicodemus, Kansas, was founded in 1877, by about 300 black settlers from Kentucky.
 This was hard living, as evidenced by the existing terrain of Nicodemus.
 But those first settlers worked hard, and by the mid-1880s, they had turned Nicodemus into a prosperous town.
 Their decline began soon after when the railroad bypassed Nicodemus; the Great Depression and Dust Bowl were the final nails in the coffin of an already-failing town in the middle of nowhere.

-Lemme just say this: It gets hot in Nicodemus.
+Lemme just say this: The temperature in Nicodemus can be extreme.
 Wait ... no. Let me rephrase that.
 IT GETS HOT IN NICODEMUS.
-Both times we visited the town, the temperature was well over 100°F. I believe the temperature was 105°F when we were there in early July 2015.
+IT GETS COLD IN NICODEMUS.
+We only drive that way in the middle of summer and the middle of winter.
+In the summer, it's so hot that our car overheats; in the winter, you practically get frostbite just standing outside the car.
 It was certainly uncomfortable for us, but I think that, more importantly, it gave us a taste of what those early settlers had to endure.

 Many stepped off the train, after a very long journey, only to discover they still had to walk many, many miles to arrive at their destination.
 They did not have the luxury of covered wagons or horses.
 So they carried their few belongings and perhaps even their children over the rough, dry, dusty ground to Nicodemus.